TuxVinyards/qqX/README.md

 - Extract the files & run the installer, usually right click, then run as program, or similar.

   You can also open a terminal in the release folder & type `./qqX_setup_and_install`  Note the front `./`  The file should already have execution permissions set.
-If not, you will need to set them.
+If not, use the right click, file properties dialog to set them.

 - If you have existing virtual machines, start qqX and edit the settings file to point to where they are.